-It’s one of those things people are exposed to everyday but few actually know the true origin.
-Why pencils are yellow?
-Why not red or green or whatever?
+It’s one of those things people are exposed to every single day but few actually know their true origin.
+Why are pencils yellow?
+Why not red, or green, or whatever for that matter?

-Well, because as a loyal I’m A Useless Info Junkie reader you should know, here’s the interesting story.
+Well, because as a loyal I’m A Useless Info Junkie reader you should know the answer to this kind of questions, here’s the interesting story.

 At the time, China was considered the country with the best graphite in the world.
 Because Chinese associated yellow color with royalty and luxury, it was a way for Koh-i-noor to communicate their high quality graphite and this “regal” feeling.